Serajuddin Hossain: Life as a journalist

 Hossain was a trade unionist as well, and was elected as the president of the East Pakistan Journalism Union for two terms.

 Hossain agreed with Huseyn Shaheed Suhrawardy and Sheikh Mujibur Rahman's political point of view.
 He was a theoretician of the Bengali Nationalist Movement.

 In 1966, Ittefaq was banned by president Ayub Khan.
 Hossain then joined the news organisation, P.P.I, as the bureau chief.
 When Ittefaq was restarted in 1969, he returned to his old post as Ittefaq's news editor.
 From 1969 to 1971, he wrote political propaganda against Ayub Khan, thereby playing an important role in the 1969 uprising in East Pakistan through his newspaper.
 In 1970, he was appointed as the executive editor of the Daily Ittefaq.

 The Daily Ittefaq supported Sheikh Mujibur Rahman and his Awami League party.
 Awami League won the 1970 general election of Pakistan with an overwhelming victory.
 The West Pakistani rulers did not want to give its power to Awami League.
 On the night 25 March 1971, the Pakistani army destroyed the Ittefaq office with a bomb because of its support of the Awami League.
 After two or three months, the newspaper started publication again because of the government's order.
 During this time, Serajuddin Hossain started published strong articles against the Pakistani government as he had joined with the freedom fighters and the East Pakistan government, then in exile.

 Death

 In early December 1971, the Indian army joined with the Bangladesh freedom fighters in their battle against Pakistan.
 Knowing that their defeat was certain, the Pakistani rulers then decided to kill all of the Bangladeshi intellectuals.
 Between 10 and 14 December, the Pakistan army captured and killed the intellectuals.
 Serajuddin Hossain was the first victim of this killing.
 On the night of 10 December, a number of Pakistani soldiers, along with members of Al-Badr and Razakar, captured him at his residence in Chamelibag, Shantinagar.
 He never returned nor was his body ever found.

-On 3 November 2013, the International Crimes Tribunal – a special Bangladeshi court set up by the government – sentenced Chowdhury Mueen-Uddin and Ashrafuz Zaman Khan to death after the tribunal found him guilty in absentia of torture and murder of 18 intellectuals including Serajudding Hossain during 1971 Liberation war of Bangladesh.
+On 3 November 2013, the International Crimes Tribunal – a special Bangladeshi court set up by the government – sentenced Chowdhury Mueen-Uddin and Ashrafuz Zaman Khan to death after the tribunal found him guilty in absentia of torture and murder of 18 intellectuals including Serajuddin Hossain during 1971 Liberation War of Bangladesh.